Votech/blog-task/README.md

 ## Potential upgrades

+- Add a dynamic blurred image placeholder for the image in the post details page.
 - Improve performance:
   - Virtualize post list to avoid rendering all the posts at the same time.
   - Post list should be memoized when features are added that re-render the list redundantly.